 We’ve driven it to Joshua Tree National park for its maiden voyage, an 8 hour drive from North California.
 We loved it so much there that we kept extending our stays.
 Our planned 1 week trip in Joshua Tree stretched into 2, then 3.

 But finally itching for some multi-pitch climbing we headed to Red Rock near Vegas.
 I like climbing in Red Rock a lot, but at the end of the our stay I was getting tired of long approaches and suburban Vegas.
 So we headed to Bishop, a town in the Eastern Sierras known for its sports climbing and world class boulders.
 It’s one of our favorite climbing areas in California.

 I remember waking up one morning in Bishop noticing something different with the scenery.
 Last night’s high altitude storm has brought a fresh dusting of snow to the surrounding mountain.
 As I was taking it in, breathing in the smell of fresh sage, I looked at Jack, “Life is good, eh?”

 So how did we get here?
-How did a white Sprinter van become our home on the road?
+How did we end up living in a van full time?
 On this post, I try to answer questions I have found asking myself as well as those others have asked.

 Why a Sprinter Van?

 When we started looking into the whole van living thing, we learned that there were plenty of options to choose from: Ford Econoline, Westfalia, etc.